exmosis/southern-rail-track-stats/README.md

 # southern-rail-track-stats

 *Looking for the stats themselves rather than the script to generate them?
-This script has been running daily since 20th June 2016, with collected results available at: http://exmosis.net/southern-rail-track-stats/stats*
+This script has been running daily from 20th June 2016 to 11th November 2017, followed by a resinstatement from 11th APril 2018.
+Collected results available as a single JSON file at: http://exmosis.net/southern-rail-track-stats/stats*

 Southern Rail provide daily performance stats at http://www.southernrailway.com/your-journey/performance-results/daily/, but sadly no archive of previous performance.
 This script is a quick attempt to archive perfomance stats in the interest of public transparency, and publish them in a more usable format.